tinoryj/tinoryj.github.io/_posts/2020-04-24-Note-Liu2019DistCache.md

 **Two independent hashes $H_1$ and $H_2$ to allocate hot items**

 * Cache allocation with independent hash functions.
-* Upper layer and Lower layer use different hash funcations, same item will allocate to different cache nodes in different layers.
+* Upper layer and Lower layer use different hash functions, the same item will allocate to different cache nodes in different layers.

 ### How to query

 * **Power-of-two-choices (PoT)**: route the queries guarantee stable throughput.
-* PoT query can find a cache nodes perfect match for any query workload distribution.
+* PoT query can find a cache node perfect match for any query workload distribution.
-* The sender of a query check the loads of the cache nodes that cache the queried object, and sends the query to the less-loaded node.
+* The sender of a query checks the loads of the cache nodes that cache the queried object and sends the query to the less-loaded node.
-* Use perfect matching rather than setup a controller node for queries.
+* Use perfect matching rather than set up a controller node for queries.
 * *Proofs leverage tools* from expander graph, network flow, and querying theory

 ### Use Case

 * Distributed in-memory caching.
 * Switch-based distributed caching:
-  * client side switch decides which cache node to use (PoT);
+  * client-side switch decides which cache node to use (PoT);
-  * All switchs are programmable switches;
+  * All switches are programmable switches;
   * New designed network packet format (add cache information in packet headers)

 ## Summary

 ### Strength

-* Introduce graph theory algorithm to solve the best matching problem in cache node choose.
+* Introduce graph theory algorithm to solve the best matching problem in cache node chooses.
 * Axiomatic proof of validity.

-### Weekness
+### Weakness

 * The use case requires programmable switches to complete, the cost is very high.
 * According to the paper scheme, although the service provider is avoided to provide the *control node*, the customer still needs to use the *control switch* to determine the query direction.